 Sepsis refers to a life threatening condition which is associated with presence of infection in the blood stream.
 Since the blood is infected, the infection can spread rapidly to other organs and result in severe complications.
 Urosepsis is a type of sepsis which involves the urinary tract and the prostate.
 In most cases of urosepsis, hospitalization is inevitable.

 The symptoms may begin with typical symptoms of urinary tract infection which include burning sensation during urination, increased urgency, cloudy and offensive urine along with pain in the lower abdomen.
-As the condition progresses, it may result in systemic symptoms like nausea, vomiting, high grade fever with chills, generalized weakness and fatigue.

 How To Prevent Urosepsis?